DaveRead/semantic_workbench/readme.txt

 7) Execute SPARQL queries against the local model

-8) Execute SPARQL queries from remove RDF sources and SPARQL endpoints
+8) Execute SPARQL queries from remote RDF sources and SPARQL endpoints

 9) Run a SPARQL server which uses a reasoned model to respond to queries